Arsenal - Southampton: How to watch, stream link, team news, odds, TV

 Team news

 Arsenal have plenty of injury and suspension issues, as Granit Xhaka is suspended after his red card against Burnley and Hector Bellerin will also miss out due to accumulation of yellow cards.
-David Luiz could return in defense, while Thomas Partey remains doubtful and Gabriel Martinelli is still a few weeks away from full fitness.
+Thomas Partey and Gabriel Martinelli are also missing.

+David Luiz is on the bench, while Maitland-Niles, Dani Ceballos, Nicholas Pepe and Eddie Nketiah come into the team.

 What they’re saying